Toloka/crowd-kit/docs/reference/crowdkit.aggregation.image_segmentation.segmentation_rasa.SegmentationRASA.md

 )
 ```

-Segmentation RASA - chooses a pixel if sum of weighted votes of each performers' more than 0.5.
+Segmentation RASA - chooses a pixel if sum of weighted votes of each workers' more than 0.5.

-Algorithm works iteratively, at each step, the performers are reweighted in proportion to their distances
+Algorithm works iteratively, at each step, the workers are reweighted in proportion to their distances
 to the current answer estimation.
 The distance is considered as $1 - IOU$.
 Modification of the RASA method
 for texts.